 When is the last day to register to vote in Pennsylvania?

-I voted by mail in 2020.
+I voted by mail in the 2021 primary.
 Do I have to sign up again to receive a mail-in ballot?

 How do I check my voter registration status in PA?